open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 Now you can login with the admin credential you created.

-Then, post to the [Gitter chat](https://gitter.im/open-learning-exchange/chat) the screenshot you took earlier.
+Then, post to the [Discord server](https://discord.gg/mtgGD4EnYW) the screenshot you took earlier.

 ## Troubleshooting